05 Sep How does an endometrial ablation work?

 Learn more about the treatments and services provided by Sylacauga OB-GYN

 If you’ve been suffering from heavy menstrual flow, know that you’re not alone!
 At Sylacauga OB-GYN, we’ll discuss your options, your concerns, and if NovaSure is right for you — in a safe, comfortable environment.
 Sylacauga OB/GYN is the premier provider of obstetric and gynecological services in Sylacauga.
 We are accessible to patients from Clay County, Coosa County, Randolph County, Tallapoosa County, and Talladega County.
-Check out our website or give us a call at 256-249-6995 for more information or to schedule an appointment.
+Give us a call at 256-249-6995 for more information or to schedule an appointment.